FridaWikell/hangman-game/README.md

 ### Imagery

 The chalkboard is supposed to give the user a feeling of being back in the classroom and playing hangman at the breaks.
-The winning and losing images are supposed to give a nostalgic feeling and making the user longing to dust of their old Nintendo consoles.
+The winning and losing images are supposed to give a nostalgic feeling and make the user long to dust off their old Nintendo consoles.

 ### Wireframes